IMNMV/Projects/README.md

 # Projects
-A bank of personal projects
+A bank of projects I found fun and gave up on or I found fun and periodically update here as a backup.

 The Bayesian calculators were some fun projects I made when I wad first starting python and wanted to mimic a calculator.

-The NLP code is the beginning of my project where I want to take text I have made from audio and summarize it into various forms (bullet point, summary, etc.

-Jarvis is my personal project for developing a robot assistant powered, for now, with Chat-GPT3, but eventually I would like to make my own NLP model to use.
+Jarvis is my personal project for developing a robot assistant powered, for now, with Chat-GPT-4.
+That is in progress.
+Next is vision.

-For now, the goal of jarvis will be to give output of the chatgpt response in audio form.
-It will then write pure code responses as code (using exec()).
-It will also be able to bypass its typical filters and give best guesses via prompt trickery ;)

-^All of the above I have done so far with a raspberry pi, but since it corrupted I plan to re-do the project on my macbook.

-Next steps:

-Facial recognition / movement integration
+The twitter bot detects logical fallacies decently.

+There are some random functions that will be agents for Jarvis, eventually.

+I am now working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means.
+See ChatBotQuarky for more.

+The SOP Sleuther is a way to find relevant sections of a document.
+Basically Ctrl-F on transformers.